charmed-kubernetes/bundle/README.md

        to the requesting units of the cluster.
 - Etcd (distributed key value store)
      - Three node cluster for reliability.
-- Elastic stack
-     - Two nodes for ElasticSearch
-     - One node for a Kibana dashboard
-     - Beats on every Kubernetes and Etcd node:
-          - Filebeat for forwarding logs to ElasticSearch
-          - Topbeat for inserting server monitoring data to ElasticSearch

 # Usage